-Country codes: AT - Austria, CN - China, CZ - Czech Republic, FR - France, DE - Germany, MY - Malaysia, MX - Mexico, MN - Mongolia, NP - Nepal, NZ - New Zealand, NL - The Netherlands, SE - Sweden, UK - United Kingdom, US - United States of America
+Country codes: AT - Austria, CN - China, CZ - Czech Republic, FR - France, DE - Germany, MY - Malaysia, MX - Mexico, MN - Mongolia, NP - Nepal, NZ - New Zealand, NL - The Netherlands, SE - Sweden, UK - United Kingdom of Great Britain and Northern Ireland, US - United States of America

 Table 8 breaks down the type of specimen involved in illegal trade.
-For leopards and tigers a range of specimen types were involved, but medicines were the most numerous item seized.
-Most seizures involved only one type of specimens.
+For leopards and tigers a range of specimen types were involved, but medicines were the most numerous item seized.20 Most seizures involved only one type of specimens.
 Some differences are evident when comparing seizures of the four focal Parties to the ten other Parties which reported illegal Asian big cat trade in 2016 (Figure 17).
 The ten non-focal Parties seized mainly medicines (42% of reported incidents), followed by skins (26%).
-For the four reporting focal Parties, however, only the United States reported illegal medicinal trade incidents, whereas China and Nepal mainly seized skins, and Malaysia reported seizure of a live clouded leopard.
+For the four reporting focal Parties, however, only the United States of America reported illegal medicinal trade incidents, whereas China and Nepal mainly seized skins, and Malaysia reported seizure of a live clouded leopard.

 Table 8.
-Numbers and description of big cat specimens seized included in the 2016 annual

-I able 8.
 Numbers and description of big cat specimens seized included in the 2016 annual illegal trade reports of 14 Parties, by species (CITES Secretariat in litt.
 2018)